datsistrain/datsistrain/README.md

 ## 👋 Hi, I’m @datsistrain
 I develop Web API using .NET 6.0, ASP.NET Core, EF Core with several kinds of database.
 I'm also experienced in Azure Cloud deployment, Microservices and Docker deployment.
 My major is Control & Automation Engineering.
-## 👀 I’m interested in IT - Digital Transformation
+## 👀 I’m interested in IT: Digital Transformation and Digital Industry
 ## 📫 How to reach me?
 You can contact me via:
 - Gmail: thanhdatle.metal@gmail.com